MariMach/Graph_Algorithms/README.md

   A directed graph or digraph is a graph in which edges have orientations.
   For example, The edge (u ,v) is the edge from node u to node v.
   Example : People in Twitter following each other, A person u bought a gift for v.
+  Many real world situations can be modelled as a graph with directed edges where some events must occur before others.
+   .
+School class prerequisites
+   .
+Program dependencies
+   .
+Event scheduling
+   .
+Assembly instructions
+   .
+Etc ..

 # Weighted Graphs
   Many Graphs can have edges that contain a certain weight to represent an arbitrary value such as cost, distance, quantity, etc ...